-- Elements Day Spa has re-opened with limited services and may serve one client at a time.
+- Elements Day Spa has re-opened with limited services and may serve at 25% capacity at a time.

 - The swimming pool remains open with a limit of 7 persons maximum for aqua aerobics classes, and a 3 person maximum for free swim hours.